String Manipulation

 This section will search a body of text for an input string and display all of the words found, as well

 as the longest chain of words in the correct order.
-It will take a something like paragraph or page (or
+It will take something like a paragraph or page (or

 more) of text as a SEARCH FOR input and a URL